 aligned(8) class SpatialRelationship2DSourceBox extends FullBox('2dss', 0, 0) { unsigned int(32) total_width; unsigned int(32) total_height; unsigned int(32) source_id; }

-aligned(8) class SubPictureRegionBox extends FullBox('sprg',0,0) { unsigned int(16) object_x; unsigned int(16) object_y; unsigned int(16) object_width; unsigned int(16) object_height; bit(14) reserved = 0; unsigned int(1) track_not_alone_flag; unsigned int(1) track_not_mergeable_flag; }
+aligned(8) class SpatialRelationship2DDescriptionBox extends TrackGroupTypeBox('2dsr') { // track_group_id is inherited from TrackGroupTypeBox; SpatialRelationship2DSourceBox(); // mandatory, must be first // other optional boxes }

-aligned(8) class SpatialRelationship2DDescriptionBox extends TrackGroupTypeBox('2dsr') { // track_group_id is inherited from TrackGroupTypeBox; SpatialRelationship2DSourceBox(); // mandatory, must be first SubPictureRegionBox(); // optional }Semantics
+12.1.10.3 Semantics

-total_width specifies, in pixel units, the maximum width in the coordinate system of the SpatialRelationship2DDescriptionBox track group.
+total_width specifies the maximum width in the coordinate system of the SpatialRelationship2DDescriptionBox track group.
 The value of total_width shall be the same in all instances of SpatialRelationship2DDescriptionBox with the same value of track_group_id.

-total_height specifies, in pixel units, the maximum height in the coordinate system of the SpatialRelationship2DDescriptionBox track group.
+total_height specifies the maximum height in the coordinate system of the SpatialRelationship2DDescriptionBox track group.
 The value of total_height shall be the same in all instances of SpatialRelationship2DDescriptionBox with the same value of track_group_id.

 source_id parameter provides a unique identifier for the source.
 It implicitly defines a coordinate system associated to this source.